santosh719/DeckOfCards/README.md

 dealOneCard(), no card is dealt.

 ## Usage
-The test class contains the main method which can be called to test all the functionality
+The test class contains the main method which can be called to test all the functionality.
+All the java files are in src/main/java.